Loading...

 A vagabond is someone who wanders from place to place without a home or a job.

-An act is a law passed by Parliament.
+An act is a law passed by parliament.

-Impotent means helpless, or powerless, or unable to take effective action.
+Impotent means helpless or powerless or unable to take effective action, and idle means avoiding work or being lazy.

-And our first learning cycle is looking at Tudor attitudes towards the poor.
+Today's lesson will consist of three separate learning cycles, and our first learning cycle is looking at Tudor attitudes towards the poor.

 So let's get going.

-The rich did offer some help for those that they felt deserved it, because the Bible expected them to.
+The rich did offer some help for those that they felt deserved it because the Bible expected them to.

 However, this charity work was inconsistent and it was limited.

-And hopefully the diagram on the screen might give you some indication about how it all actually works.
+From the government itself, there was very little thought or help for the poor and hopefully the diagram on the screen might give you some indication about how it all actually worked.

 So the people living in poverty had a great many needs, and for the most part, those needs were met either by themselves or by relief from the monasteries.